 Cook the carrots for hot dogs in the instant pot for 3 minutes in the marinade, and then let them cool down in the marinade for 15 minutes.
 Your carrots should be tender enough so the fork can pass through.
 After cooking, you can grill the carrots to get some nice surface.

 What is in the vegan carrot hot dog marinade?

 - 2 teaspoon smoke aroma

 - ¼ cup apple cider vinegar

-- 1 tsp Garlic powder or 1 clove grated fresh one
+- 1 teaspoon Garlic powder or 1 clove grated fresh one

-- 1 tsp ground ginger or 1 cm fresh, grated
+- 1 teaspoon ground ginger or 1 cm fresh, grated

 This marinade you can use if you want to boil your carrots first and then marinate them overnight.
 This marinade is also great if you boil your carrots in the instant pot.
 In the recipe below, I have a little different marinade for the oven carrots.
 You can choose either one of these as the marinade.